Build Instructions

 When building with CMake, CMake 3.12 or later is required.
 Sufficiently recent Linux distributions may provide a new enough CMake via their package managers but if they don’t it is often possible to use pip to get a more recent version.

-These instructions assume that you will build in a directory named build
+These instructions assume that you will build in a directory named build as

 a direct subdirectory of the source directory, and that you will use the